PatBack118/docker-wordpress-vip-go/README.md

 further adds VIP Go mu-plugins and a [Photon][photon] server to closely mimic a VIP Go environment.

+Will also add VIP GO and WPCOM PHP Codesniffer rules to be run through composer.

 ## For a more recent DOCKER setup of a standard Wordpress site:

 https://github.com/joshbetz/docker-wp